 I was primarily taking images on behalf of Speedscene magazine and so spent the entire day ‘on the hill’ taking shots of every car just in case they were needed for the forthcoming article.
 It does therefore tend to result in a long series of record shots – but that’s the downside of working to a brief rather than just taking photographs for pleasure – however the upside is that I get them in print which, for me, is the ultimate aim.
 Actually I must confess to getting a bit ‘arty’ during the morning and took this shot:

 There were plenty of smiling faces at the Vintage Hot Rod Association’s annual ‘GOW’ at Prescott on Saturday.
-Not surprising really when they got to travel up the hill in one of these.
-More can be found on my website.
+Not surprising really when they got to travel up the hill in one of these:

 Yesterday I visited Prescott hill climb with the Vintage Hot Rod Association (VHRA).
 I first saw these cars a few years ago at Pendine sands in South Wales and since then, whenever they have their ‘GOW’ weekend at Prescott, I make a point of attending – just to see the wild & wacky cars that they bring.
-Here’s a few from the day – a gallery will be uploaded shortly to the website.
+Here’s a few from the day:

 At the start of the year I was really questioning how much motorsport photography I wanted to to do this year – but here I am with busy weekends up until the second week of October.
 So what’s happening in the short-term?
 This weekend sees me at Shelsley Walsh for another round of the British Hillclimb Championship (and I’ve already been booked to take photographs of the event for Speedscene magazine).
 The following weekend sees me at Mallory Park with the Vintage Sports-Car Club, and the weekend after I’ll be heading down to Prescott for the annual visit of the Vintage Hot Rod Association.
 Here’s a shot from last years event: